SILC: Improving Vision Language Pretraining with Self-Distillation: Experiments.

-We compare with these baseline VLMs in Table~\ref{tab:baseline}at ViT/B16 and see that our model consistently achieves state-of-the-art performance on all metrics. \oursp also consistently improves on CLIP for all metrics.
-On zero-shot classification on ImageNet, \oursp improves on CLIP (WebLI) by 1.2 points, similarly we notice an improvement of 2.6 points on CIFAR-100 showing the benefit of local feature self-distillation.
-Similar improvements are noted for few-shot classification where \oursp improves over CLIP (WebLI) by 1.8, 1.1 and 0.5 points on ImageNet 1 shot, 5 shot and 10 shot classification respectively.
-We notice similar improvements on retrieval where \oursp shows improvements on image to text as well as text to image retrieval.
-We observe that SLIP achieves very similar performance to CLIP (WebLI).
-We noticed similar improvement to the author's work in early stage of training but when trained for longer, SLIP converged to the same point as CLIP (WebLI).
-This shows that the Sim-CLR loss' contribution to model performance diminishes when training CLIP at scale.
-As we compare with XCLIP, we again notice that this baseline performs very similarly to CLIP (WebLI) when trained for 20B example-seen.
-Comparing MaskCLIP~\cite{dong2023maskclip}, we observe that this baseline adds some performance for zero-shot classification over CLIP (WebLI) but behaves very similarly on other metrics.
-Finally, we see that SigLIP improves on CLIP (WebLI) performance on all metrics but \oursp continuously outperforms it on most metrics indicating that our training framework is the state-of-the art in zero-shot classification, few-shot classification and retrieval compared to baseline works.
+We compare our pretraining framework with CLIP and SigLIP under the same training and evaluation protocol in Table~\ref{tab:baseline}.
+We compare at ViT/B16 and see that the introduction of self-distillation to both consistently improve their performance on zero-shot classification, few shot classification and retrieval.
+On zero-shot classification on ImageNet, \ourclipp{} improves on CLIP (WebLI) by 1.2 points, similarly we notice an improvement of 2.6 points on CIFAR-100 showing the benefit of local feature self-distillation.
+Similar improvements are noted for few-shot classification where \ourclipp{} improves over CLIP (WebLI) by 1.8, 1.1 and 0.5 points on ImageNet 1 shot, 5 shot and 10 shot classification respectively.
+We make similar observation on retrieval where \ourclipp{} shows improvements on image to text as well as text to image retrieval.
+Moving to SigLIP versions of the model, we see a similar trend where the introduction of self-distillation objective allows \oursigp{} to consistently improve almost all metrics over the evaluated tasks.
+We therefore conclude that capturing better local semantics results in learning stronger visual features which also helps tasks that require global understanding of the image.

-Comparing \oursp with \ours, we notice that the finetuning on cleaner subset unlocks additional performance for the model without significant extra training.
-We notice another 0.9 point improvement over \oursp on zero-shot ImageNet classification with \ours.
+Comparing \oursp{} models with \ours{}, we notice that the finetuning on the cleaner subset unlocks additional performance for the model without significant extra training.
+For the CLIP based \ourclip{}, We notice another 0.9 point improvement over \ourclipp{} on zero-shot ImageNet classification.
 We observe improvements of the same magnitude on few-shot classification.
-Comparing retrieval performance, we see a significant increase in retrieval performance on COCO where \ours achieves a 3.6 and 4.2 points improvement on Image to Text and Text to Image Recall@1.
+Comparing retrieval performance, we see a significant increase in retrieval performance on COCO where \ourclip{} achieves a 3.6 and 4.2 points improvement on Image to Text and Text to Image Recall@1.
+The SigLIP based \oursig{} follows a similar trend and consistently improves on \oursigp{} on all metrics. \ours{} models set a new state-of-the-art for these tasks at ViT/B16 model size.
+We also compare with open-source CLIP variants in the supplementary and show \ours{}'s superior performance.